tjvantoll/articles/biometric/article.md

 ### Using the NativeScript CLI

-The NativeScript CLI allows you to build, install, and run NativeScript apps on iOS and Android devices.
+The [NativeScript CLI](https://docs.nativescript.org/angular/start/cli-basics) allows you to build, install, and run NativeScript apps on iOS and Android devices.
 You can install the NativeScript CLI by installing [Node.js](https://nodejs.org/en/), and running the following command on your terminal or command prompt.

 ```
 npm install -g nativescript
 ```

-> **TIP**: You can develop NativeScript apps using the NativeScript CLI on Windows, macOS, and Linux.
+> **TIP**: You can use the NativeScript CLI on Windows, macOS, and Linux.
+However, to build apps for iOS devices you’ll need to use a macOS machine, or use [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick), which provides the ability to deploy iOS apps from Windows or Linux machines.

 Next, you’ll need to install the appropriate iOS and Android dependencies that allow NativeScript to perform builds of your apps.
 The full instructions on how to set this up are out of scope for this article, but you can find a thorough guide on the NativeScript documentation.